Women in Science

 The Working Group has organized workshops on Women in Science topics at several FEBS Congresses in recent years, as well as a lunch for young female scientists to discuss career-related issues with senior scientists (photo above is from the FEBS–EMBO 2014 lunch, organized in collaboration with EMBO and L'Oréal).
 In addition, each year FEBS and EMBO work together to select one outstanding female scientist for the FEBS | EMBO Women in Science Award.
 Previous winners were Frauke Melchior (2018), Ottoline Leyser (2017), Fiona Watt (2016), Caroline Dean (2015), Pascale Cossart (2014), Geneviève Almouzni (2013), Susan Gasser (2012), Carol Robinson (2011), Ingrid Grummt (2010), Anne Houdusse (2009) and Naama Barkai (2008).
 More details about the FEBS | EMBO Women in Science Award are given in the Awards section of the FEBS website.

 The winner of the 2019 FEBS | EMBO Women in Science Award is Sara Linse (Lund University, Sweden); see the press release in the news section of the website to read about her selection and career.

-The work of the FEBS Working Group on Women in Science is reported to FEBS Council and in the Working Group on Women in Science appendix of the FEBS Annual Report.
+The work of the FEBS Working Group on Women in Science is reported to FEBS Council and in the FEBS Annual Report.
 Occasional reports also appear in FEBS News.
 To contact the Working Group Chair, Prof. Cecilia Arraiano, please use the Contact Us section of the website.